How does life insurance work?

 Does life insurance cover death from disease?

 Yes.
 A life insurance policy will pay out if death is as a result of a disease.
-The only time that a life insurance policy would not pay out is if the applicant already had the disease before taking out the cover and did not mention it on the application forms.
+The only time that a life insurance policy would not pay out is if the applicant already had the disease or symptoms that were linked to the disease before taking out the cover and did not mention it on the application forms.
 This would be treated as non-disclosure and would normally result in a rejected claim.

 Does life insurance payout if you die from cancer?